EndPointCorp/end-point-blog/2017/01/18/using-awk-to-beautify-grep-searches.html.md

 ### Piping into awk

-Awk has been in Unix systems for many years — it’s older than me!
+Awk has been in Unix systems for many years—​it’s older than me!
 It is a programming language interpreter designed specifically to work with text.
 In Unix, we can use pipes to direct output of one program to be the standard input of another in the following way:

 ```bash
 $ oneapp | secondapp